Can Anemia or Iron Deficiency Cause Hair Loss?

 Iron is a vitally important mineral for our general health and well-being that is heavily relied upon for many different bodily functions.
 It's also one of the most common nutritional deficiencies for women.
 Unfortunately, iron deficiency is thought to be one of the factors that can cause hair loss.

-Read on to find out more about why iron is so important to our health, how iron deficiency and hair loss are related and what to do if you're experiencing thinning hair.
+Read on to find out more about why iron is so important to our health, how iron deficiency and hair loss are related and what you should do to combat thinning hair ASAP.

 Why Iron Is So Important

-Iron is a mineral your body can absorb from foods like red meat, legumes and spinach.
+Iron is a mineral your body can absorb from protein-rich foods.
 It’s essential for the production of hemoglobin, a protein molecule in red blood cells.
 Hemoglobin, in turn, is essential for transporting oxygen throughout the body.

 “Red blood cells contain a protein called hemoglobin that holds an iron atom in its center.
 Oxygen binds to the iron atom.
 This is how oxygen is carried through the blood and supplied to all the tissues in the body, including hair follicles,” explained Dr. Leann Poston, a medical doctor and advisor at Invigor Medical.

 Our bodies shore up supplies of iron by storing a reserve in our muscles, liver, spleen and bone marrow.
 If you’re iron deficient — meaning you aren’t taking in enough iron from your diet— your body will use its iron reserves in the short term.
 But when levels of iron stored in the body become low, iron deficiency anemia sets in.

 Anemia is a condition that happens when there aren’t enough red blood cells available to carry oxygen throughout the body.
 While anemia can be caused by low iron levels, it can also be caused by vitamin deficiencies or other illnesses.